Be inspired to make the change – Socio-economic inclusion in the Creative Industries

 During his tenure at ROKSANDA, he has focused on: restructuring the business, delivering a number of improved key business metrics, as well as launching global collaborations, particularly with Lululemon and many in the pipeline for 2022 onwards.
 He has used the recent lockdown to flesh out the company’s sustainability manifesto.

-Della Hill – Della is the Creative Lead at Literature Wales, the national company for the development of Literature.
-She specialises in stretching and implementing Literature Wales’ Representation & Equality Priority and oversees Representing Wales: Developing Writers of Colour, an exciting new programme designed to further diversify the sector.
+, an exciting new programme designed to further diversify the sector.
+Della is an alumnus of Weston Jerwood Creative Bursaries.
 Della is about to join Chwarae Teg, the charity inspiring, leading and delivering gender equality in Wales, as their Diversity & Inclusion Lead in October 2021.

 At the event, we’ll be sharing findings and guidance from our Employers’ toolkit due to be published late September 2021.
 Working with industry bodies, charities and employers within the sector, as well as generating new analysis and industry benchmarks, the Social Mobility Commission has created a ‘Socio-economic diversity and inclusion toolkit for Creative Industries’.
 It is intentionally stretching in its commentary and recommendations, and it presents a roadmap for employers in the sector to drive improvements in society, the economy and people’s lives.

-The PEC paper ‘Social mobility in the creative economy: rebuilding and levelling up’, due to be published on 9 September 2021, will make the case for sharpening the focus on socio-economic diversity, set out the priorities for building a more socially inclusive creative economy and shape an agenda for change
+The PEC paper ‘Social mobility in the creative economy: rebuilding and levelling up’, published on 9 September 2021, makes the case for sharpening the focus on socio-economic diversity, set out the priorities for building a more socially inclusive creative economy and shape an agenda for change.